 Victoria Golf and Country Club at Digana is 45 minutes drive from Kandy, a snippet in Sri Lankan terms.

+The course is a Donald Steel design and is ranked amongst the 100 most beautiful courses in the world by Golf Digest.
 Carved from the palm and coconut trees of the grand Mara and Jak forests and overlooking the Victorian reservoir basin, it’s a breathtaking setting.

 The finest holes are on the front nine, which winds up into the hills above the valley floor and back-nine.